Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/small_data_devices.md

 The machine has a toggle for the preferred side to take variable from.

 # combiner2
-Each variable also has a side override mode, green is the left and red is the right, darker colours remove the variable if the latest packet from that side doesn't contain the variable.
+Each variable also has a side override mode, green is the left and red is the right, darker colors remove the variable if the latest packet from that side doesn't contain the variable.

 # router
 |[crafting]{source:"data_router"}|